mabitt/amazon-ssm-agent/README.md

 The result is an Amazon ECS cluster that support SSM.

+It is important to note that running SSM in container does not make real sense as you want to expose the real host.
+Otherwise devices, hostname, IPs, etc will appear to be that of the container.
+This docker image actually just allows for the install to be extracted to the host system.
+See "Running the agent" below.

 ## Building this image

 The quickest way to build this package is simply `make all/amazon-ssm-agent`